 You will already be aware that our agreements are specific to the subject areas in which they are set up and are based upon the specific request of individual disciplines.
 Students must discuss their programme of study with the academic coordinators concerned in order for them to see if the study programme of their preference can be duly executed.

-The Faculty of Humanities would like to receive student nominations by 30 May of the respective academic year.
+The Faculty of Humanities would like to receive student nominations by 30 November the latest.

 Punctuality and flexibility:

 Nominations received beyond the deadline will be processed provided that the concerned host department expresses its willingness of evaluating applications after the deadline.

 Students, whose nominations have been confirmed by the respective host department, will receive personal instructions with respect to technical and administrative matters.